This course aims to produce competent speech and language therapists who are able to practise safely and effectively.

 Study Speech and Language Therapy at Ulster University in the United Kingdom.

 This course aims to produce competent speech and language therapists who are able to practise safely and effectively.
 You will gain knowledge and understanding of communication problems and related concerns.
-You will appreciate how a communication problem can impact on the person's life and also that of their family.
+You will appreciate how a communication problem can impact on a person's life and their family.
 You will learn how to assess such problems and how to work with the person to improve or maintain their communication skills.

 Sign up for course updates